drone/drone-vault/README.md

   --name=drone-vault drone/vault
 ```

-Update your Drone agent configuration to include the plugin address and the shared secret.
+Update your runner configuration to include the plugin address and the shared secret.

 ```text
 DRONE_SECRET_ENDPOINT=http://1.2.3.4:3000